Cycode Enters the 2025 Gartner® Magic Quadrant™ for Application Security Testing (AST) Read More

 Secret management in Helm charts comes with a few big challenges that organizations often face.
 Such issues arise from both technical shortcomings and general operating practices that place convenience over security.

-Now, it gets more complex if the applications deploy in multiple environments.
+Now, it gets more complex if the applications are deployed in multiple environments.
 Most organizations have multiple environments (development, staging, production) that will have different security needs.
 Writing secrets across these environments creates a number of challenges.

 # Example of problematic multi-environment secret handling